rust-lang/book/nostarch/chapter12.md

 Note that `query` is now a `String` rather than a string slice because calling `to_lowercase` creates new data rather than referencing existing data.
-Say the query is `"rUsT"`, as an example: that string slice doesn’t contain a lowercase `u` or `t` for us to use, so we have to allocate a new `String` containing `"rust"`.
+Say the query is `"rUsT"`, as an example: That string slice doesn’t contain a lowercase `u` or `t` for us to use, so we have to allocate a new `String` containing `"rust"`.
 When we pass `query` as an argument to the `contains` method now, we need to add an ampersand because the signature of `contains` is defined to take